data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 the [rationale for the Arrow C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html#rationale)), except `__dataframe__` is a Python-level rather than C-level interface.

-The limitations seem to be:
+The main (only?) limitation seems to be:
 - No device support (@kkraus14 will bring this up on the Arrow dev mailing list)
-- Specific to columnar data (_at least, this is what its docs say_).
-  TODO: are there any concerns for, e.g., Koalas or Ibis.

 Note that categoricals are supported, Arrow uses the phrasing "dictionary-encoded types" for categorical.